Hungary

 Country statistics

-Hungary is a landlocked country bordering Austria, Croatia, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
-With a population of 9.7 million, Hungary has fairly even population distribution throughout the country, with urban areas attracting larger and denser populations.
-The capital of Hungary, Budapest, has a population of 1.772 million people (CIA Factbook, 2020)
+Hungary is a landlocked country in Central Europe.
+With a population of 9.6 million, Hungary has fairly even population distribution throughout the country, with urban areas attracting larger and denser populations.
+The capital of Hungary, Budapest, has a population of 1.7 million people (Worldometers, 2025; CIA Factbook; World Population Review, 2024).

-Scarcity of affordable housing is a problem in Hungary, with around 200,000-300,000 families in need of low-cost rental housing.
-Around 50,000 of these families are in a severe housing crisis and on the edge of homelessness (Habitat for Humanity, 2021)
+About one third of the population experiences poor living conditions or social marginalisation.
+Some 200,000 – 300,000 houses families are in need of low-cost housing.
+Some 50,000 of these are in severe housing crisis and at risk of homelessness (Habitat for Humanity, 2023).

 STORIES from the region